chrisgrieser/nvim-chainsaw/README.md

 Not every language supports every type of log statement.
 For details on what is supported, see [log-statements-data.lua](./lua/chainsaw/log-statements-data.lua).

-*\* For CSS, `nvim-chainsaw` simply uses similar statements with debugging purposes, such as `outline: 2px solid red !important;` to quickly assess whether a selector is correct or not.*
+*\* For languages like CSS, `nvim-chainsaw` uses statements such as `outline: 2px solid red !important;`, which are the closest thing to logging you have.*

 ## Usage
 The plugin offers various types of log statements.
 Bind keymaps for the ones you